aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Setting a Correlation ID

-To gest started, install `@aws-lambda-powertools/jmespath` package and configure the search function for the correlationId:
+To get started, install the `@aws-lambda-powertools/jmespath` package, and pass the search function using the `correlationIdSearchFn` constructor parameter:

 === "Setup the Logger to use JMESPath search"